The Grammar of Transformers: A Systematic Review of Interpretability Research on Syntactic Knowledge in Language Models: Additional Results to Section 3

-\paragraph{Model type \& language} Regarding coverage across TLMs, the distribution varies notably across syntactic phenomena, with the bidirectional TLMs dominating most phenomena (ranging from ${\sim}60$\% to 73\%) evaluation, while causal and both model types were more often tested on phenomena like \textit{POS and other lexical properties} and \textit{dependency parsing and constituency} (${<}20$\%).
-Regard Fig.~\ref{fig:phenomXmethodXmodel} for a distribution of studies across syntactic phenomena, model type, and experimental method.
+\paragraph{Model type \& language.} Regarding coverage across TLMs, the distribution varies notably across syntactic phenomena, with the bidirectional TLMs dominating most phenomena (ranging from ${\sim}60$\% to 73\%) evaluation, while causal and both model types were more often tested on phenomena like \textit{POS and other lexical properties} and \textit{dependency parsing and constituency} (${<}20$\%).
+Regard Fig.~\ref{fig:phenomXmethodXmodel} for a distribution of studies across syntactic phenomena, model type, and interpretability method.
 When looking at the composition of phenomena within each model type, Fig.~\ref{fig:RQ1phenomena_heatmap}, \textit{agreement and feature-checking} and \textit{dependency parsing and constituency} constitutes the majority across all TLM tasks.
 Phenomena such as \textit{argument structure and other constructions} is more prominent in causal TLMs.

-Across syntactic phenomena, monolingual TLMs dominate coverage in most categories (typically around ${\sim}50$–65\%), while studies testing both and multilingual TLMs tend to contribute moderately (usually 15–30\%) depending on the phenomenon, see Fig.~\ref{fig:RQ1phenomena_heatmap_lang}.
+Moreover, 62\% of the articles focus on only one syntactic category, with 24\% testing two, Fig.~\ref{fig:RQ1phenomena_counts}.
+This reflects a common emphasis on individual syntactic phenomena, which should not be interpreted as a limitation in itself.
+Rather, progress in the field benefits from combining fine-grained, phenomenon-specific analyses with more holistic approaches, as there is no single or definitive test for syntactic competence.